carla-simulator/carla/Docs/adv_traffic_manager.md

 The Traffic Manager, TM for short, is a module built on top of the CARLA API in C++ that is in charge of controlling vehicles inside the simulation.
 Its goal is to populate the simulation with realistic urban traffic conditions allowing users to customize some behaviours, for example to set specific learning circumstances.
 To do so, every TM controls vehicles registered to it by setting autopilot to true, and is accounting for the rest by considering them unregistered.

 #### Structured design
 The TM is built on the client-side of the CARLA architecture, replacing the former server-side autopilot after version 0.9.7.
 The execution flow is divided in __stages__ with independent operations and goals, to facilitate the development of phase-related functionalities and data structures, while also improving computational efficiency.
-Each stage runs on a different thread and communication with the rest is managed through messages facilitating synchronous messaging between the different stages, so the information flows only in one direction.
+Each stage runs on a different thread and communication with the rest is managed through synchronous messaging between the stages, so the information flows only in one direction.

 #### User customization
-Users need to be granted some control by setting parameters that allow, force or encourage certain behaviours.
+Users must have some control over the traffic flow by setting parameters that allow, force or encourage specific behaviours.
 Thus, users can change the traffic behaviour as they prefer, both online and offline.
 For example they could allow a car to ignore the speed limits or force a lane change.
 Being able to play around with behaviours is a must when trying to simulate reality, specially to train driving systems under specific and atypical circumstances.

 ---
 ## How does it work?

 #### Architecture
 The following diagram is a summary of the internal architecture of the Traffic Manager.
-Blue bodies are the different stages, green ones are additional modules needed during the different stages and the arrows represent communication managed by messenger classes between the different elements.
+Blue bodies represent the different stages, green ones are additional modules that work with these and the arrows represent communication between elements managed by messenger classes.
 The inner structure of the TM can be easily translated to code.
 Each relevant element has its equivalent in the C++ code (.cpp files) found inside `LibCarla/source/carla/trafficmanager`.

 <div style="text-align:center">